swap-253/Twitter-US-Airline-Sentiment-Analysis/README.md

 **Part A)** Here I used Artificial Neural Networks with only Dense Layers and two Dropout Layers.
 Initially I displayed the effect of regularization and dropout layer on our prediction.
 After that I did hyperparamter tuning using **Keras Tuner** and acheived test and validation set accuracies of around 92-93%
 <br>
 **Part B)** Here I used Embedding Layers and LSTMs alongside Dense and Dropout Layers.
-I further did hyperparameter tuning using Keras Tuner and acheived 98% accuracy on test set and around 93% on validation set.
+I further did hyperparameter tuning for each of the Embedding, LSTM and Dense layers using Keras Tuner and acheived 98% accuracy on test set and around 93% on validation set.